rust-lang/api-guidelines/src/necessities.md

 update` workflow for older compilers.

-However, do not increase MSRV without a good reason, and, if possible, batch MSRV increases with sevmer-breaking changes.
+However, do not increase MSRV without a good reason, and, if possible, batch MSRV increases with semver-breaking changes.

-Nonetheless, some crates intentionally choose to treat MSRV increase as a semver breaking change.
+Nonetheless, some crates intentionally choose to treat MSRV increases as a semver breaking change.
 This is also a valid strategy, but it is not recommended as the default choice.

-To reliably test MSRV on CI, use a dedicated Cargo.lock file with dependencies pinned to minimal versions:
+To reliably test MSRV on CI, use a dedicated `Cargo.lock` file with dependencies pinned to minimal versions:

 ```bash